TetraTheta/TetraLogSource/README.md

 * Very slow push speed
   I tried to push repository to other machine in private network.
 Its uploading speed was ~250KB/s which is very unbearable.
 I couldn't find any way to speed up the uploading speed.

+### Website Host Comparison

+#### GitHub Pages

+* Pros
+  * Free of Charge
+    GitHub Pages is free unless the website is heavily used.
+This is OK for my blog.
+  * Very Fast Response Time
+    Since GitHub Pages is on CDN, which ensures the fastest response time.
+  * Very Big Bandwidth
+    I don't know about how much GitHub Pages allows, but it is big enough.
+* Cons
+  * Total Site Size Limit
+    GitHub Pages limits the total website size to 1 GB.
+My blog exceeds the limit (>= 2 GB).
+    My blog is still built and uploaded, but GitHub might stop my blog from being built someday.

+#### Render

+[Render](https://render.com/) allows me to host a static website.

+* Pros
+  * Free of Charge
+    If the website is static ― which Hugo produces ―, it doesn't cost for hosting the website.
+  * Very Fast Response Time
+    Render hosts websites on CDN, which ensures the fastest response time.
+* Cons
+  * Limited build time
+    I can only use 500 minutes ― less than 1 day (1,440 minutes) ― per month for building sites in the free tier.
+It takes 10 minutes to build my blog, so I can only do 50 builds per month.